8 minutes

 5. Making ESG Reporting Credible

-Below, we speak directly to progress on Goal (1.) and to a lesser degree Goals (3.) and (4.) by exploring how, with support from targeted policy advocacy and amplification by Hedera’s value-aligned Guardian user community, a synergistic mix of key investments, development breakthroughs, and strategic partnerships has enabled us to open the books on climate finance for first time.
+Below, we speak directly to progress on Goal (1.) and to a lesser degree Goals (3.) and (4.) by exploring how, with support from targeted policy advocacy and amplification by Hedera’s value-aligned Guardian user community, a synergistic mix of key investments, development breakthroughs, and strategic partnerships enabled us to open the books on climate finance for the first time.

 II.
 Continuing Shortfall of Ambition